-Revenues are generated principally from the sale of used vehicles, which in most cases includes a service contract, interest income and late fees earned on finance receivables, and revenues generated from the payment protection plan product sold in certain states.
+Revenues are generated principally from the sale of used vehicles, which in most cases includes a service contract, interest income and late fees earned on finance receivables, and revenues generated from the payment protection plan product, sold in most states.

 Revenues from the sale of used vehicles are recognized when the sales contract is signed, the customer has taken possession of the vehicle and, if applicable, financing has been approved.
 Revenues from the sale of service contracts are recognized ratably over the five-month service contract period.
 Service contract revenues are included in sales and the related expenses are included in cost of sales.
-Payment protection plan revenues are initially deferred and then recognized to income using the "Rule of 78's" interest method over the life of the loan so that revenues are recognized in proportion to the amount of cancellation protection provided.
+Payment protection plan revenue is initially deferred and then recognized to income using the Rule of 78 s interest method over the life of the loan so that revenues are recognized in proportion to the amount of cancellation protection provided.
 Payment protection plan revenues are included in sales and related losses are included in cost of sales.
 Interest income is recognized on all active finance receivable accounts using the interest method.
 Late fees are recognized when collected and are included in interest income.
 Active accounts include all accounts except those that have been paid-off or charged-off.
-At July 31, 2008 and 2007, finance receivables more than 90 days past due were approximately \$305,000 and \$342,000, respectively.
+At both October 31, 2008 and 2007, finance receivables more than 90 days past due were approximately \$632,000.